Lazarillo de Tormes: Social criticism

 In Chapter 3, Lazarillo becomes the servant of a Squire.
 The Squire openly flaunts his wealth despite not being able to feed himself, let alone Lázaro.
 This is a parody of the importance of having a strong image among the nobility.

+In Chapter 4, Lazarillo mentions his stay with a friar who gave him his first pair of shoes which he broke due to extreme use.
+The friar is described as disliking normal church activities: staying in a convent, and monastic duties serving as criticism of religious figures who broke their vows.
+Furthermore, Lazarillo's phrase "por otras cosillas que no digo" where he chooses to leave out much of his adventures is interpreted as a sexual euphemism, criticizing monks who choose to ignore celibacy.

+In Chapter 5, Lazarillo demonstrates the corruption among pardoners at the time.
+The pardoner stages a fake miracle along with the town sherrif to fool the townspeople into buying indulgences.
+This is a condemnation of the law and religion working in accordance to fool and trick people.

 In the final chapter, Lazarillo works for an Archpriest, who arranges his marriage to the Archpriest's maid.
 It is clear that Lazarillo's wife cheats on him with the Archpriest, and all vows of celibacy are forgotten.